whatsinport

 Trogir,which has been listed as an UNESCO World Heritage Site is pristinely located along the Adriatic within the Split Dalmatia County.
-Home to over 13,000 residents of Trogir is closely neighboured by Seget and Zedno locate on the island of Clavo.
-This historical town has been inhabited since as far back as the third century B.C and boasts a stunning harbour that is lined with magnificent yachts and boats.
+Home to over 13,000 residents of Trogir is closely neighbored by Seget and Zedno locate on the island of Clavo.
+This historical town has been inhabited since as far back as the third century B.C and boasts a stunning harbor that is lined with magnificent yachts and boats.

 Cruise calendar for this port.